 This soup is one of the easiest cheap recipes to feed a large family.

 Take onions and sweat them.
 Take an in-season vegetable.
 Zucchini, sweet potato, carrot, potato, parsnip, mushroom, and butternut squash all work really well.
-Whatever is in-season at the time!
-Chop and add to pot.
+Whatever is in season at the time!
+Chop and add to the pot.
 Cover with water.
 Cook.
 Blend with an immersion blender.
 Add salt and pepper to taste.

 You can do this every night!

-Soup also freezes really easily so leftovers can be reused for a lunch or another night.
-I try to always have a soup in the freezer to pull out when needed.
+Soup also freezes really easily, so leftovers can be reused for lunch or another night.
+I always try to have soup in the freezer to pull out when needed.
 There is nothing like a hot soup to warm you and make your house smell good.
-The added bonus is that it is so ridiculously cheap so you do not need to break the bank.
+The bonus is that it is so ridiculously cheap, so you do not need to break the bank.

 You can also serve it while waiting for other food to heat up or cook.
 It takes the edge off your hunger and will make you less likely to order take-out or go out to eat, both of which are very common budget busters!